Improve Content Accessibility

 There may be times when you simply can't find a fully accessible version of your course file.
 As a last best effort, Ally allows you to add some more bibliographic information to the file.
 Adding this info helps students work with your campus office to find or create an accessible version of the file.

-See the Add a Library Reference help article for more information about linking to the library resources.
+See the Add a Library Reference help article for more information about linking to the library resources, or visit our page on Permalinks.

 Add Headings to a Document

 Headings make navigating documents easier for all.
 Reading long, dense text documents can be a daunting task for learners.
 Well-structured documents help students organize and process texts.
 By using headings in your document styles, you can design sections and sub-sections for your documents.
-Headings can help students navigate and comprehend texts, and are essential for screen readers.
+Headings can help students navigate and comprehend texts; they are essential for screen readers.

 See the Add Headings to a Document help article for more information.